Logan-Lin/quartz-blog/content/ai-system/api-fundamentals.md

     "max_tokens": 50
 }
 ```
 The format of this JSON object is specified by the provider of the APIs.
-There are other content types[^8] that might be more suitable for certain types of data.
+There are other [content types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Type) that might be more suitable for certain types of data.
 Generally speaking, JSON is the most popular one since it's machine-parseable and human-friendly.

 #### HTTP Response

 Now you've sent the envelope (HTTP request) through the postal service called HTTP.
 The recipient will send a response letter back to you (HTTP response) if everything is working correctly, and if not, the postal service will at least write a response telling you what's wrong.
-Akin to HTTP request, a HTTP response is composed of a few components: status line, response headers, and response body[^9].
+Akin to HTTP request, a [HTTP response](https://www.tutorialspoint.com/http/http_responses.htm) is composed of a few components: status line, response headers, and response body.

 The **status line** looks like this:
 ```